 Desmond was convicted and fined twenty dollars and court costs.
 When word of her situation reached Halifax, the local African Canadian community raised funds to hire legal counsel for Desmond to launch an appeal of her verdict.
 Initially members of the Nova Scotia Association for the Advancement of Colored People (NSAACP) fearing a racist backlash debated whether to assist her.
 Eventually they did and were defeated when the Nova Scotia Supreme Court dismissed the application for judicial review in 1947.

 Desmond and her supporters never again challenged the practice although Nova Scotia dismantled its segregation laws in 1954.
-Viola Desmond died in 1965 while on a visit to New York City.
+Viola Desmond died on February 7, 1965 while on a visit to New York City.
 She was 50.
 Forty-five years later on April 15, 2010, the Honourable Mayann Elizabeth Francis, the Lieutenant Governor for Nova Scotia and the first Afro-Canadian to hold the post, invoked the Royal Prerogative and posthumously pardoned Desmond, declaring her innocent of wrong doing.